fossabot/device42-jira-node/README.md

 ```
 $ git clone https://github.com/kreig303/device42-jira-node.git
 $ cd device42-jira-node
-$ npm install
+$ npm i
-$ npm start
+$ npm run start:dev
 ```

 ### Postman

-- Load the demo collection from `/etc` into Postman.
+- Load the collection from `/etc` into Postman.
+- Trigger the `GET` action to verify the server is up and accepting connections.
-- Trigger the `POST` action to get verification that the API call connects.
+- Trigger the `POST` action to get verification that the webhook is available.
+It should return a `502` or `503` for now.

 ### JIRA

+- Ensure you have a JIRA install either locally or in the cloud.
-- Create `.env` file with JIRA details (use `.env-sample` as a reference.)
+- Create `.env` file at the root with JIRA details (use `.env-sample` as a reference.)
-- Trigger the `POST` action again in Postman.
+- Trigger the `POST` action in Postman again.
-- See if Issues were raised in your JIRA install.
+- See if Issue was raised in your JIRA install.

 ### Device42

 - Setup the appropriate webhook Endpoint in your Device42 installation.
 - Now setup the Action in your Device42 installation with a reference to the Endpoint.
-- Make changes per your Action and watch the magic happen.
+- Make changes per your Action and watch the results get sent to JIRA.

 ---

 ## API Documentation

 API Documentation is available at (https://localhost:5050/docs) once installed.
+Please note it is a very basic call i.e. the entire payload is not differentiated.

 <!-- HISTORY/ -->